adamk72/consulting_website/src/pages/resume.md

 Aug 2011 – Oct 2014 @ _Hillsboro, OR_

+- Led the implementation of PMO and DevOps systems for a newly formed IoT device-focused division,  coordinating over 100 developers and various SME teams in science, R&D, design, and UX.
-- Managed the implementation of the PMO office and Agile/DevOps systems for a newly formed IoT-focused division creating a unified workflow using Jira, Jenkins CI/CD, and other tools for over one hundred developers and a half dozen project managers located in the US, France, and Germany.
+- Directed the creation of a cohesive project workflow across teams using Jira, Jenkins CI/CD, and other tools for a diverse set of large teams and a half dozen project managers based in the US, France, and Germany.
+- Worked closely with science and R&D teams to ensure a secure system for recording discoveries.

 ### Director of Software Development & IT Operations